raspberrypilearning/club-mentoring/en/step_7.md

 ## HTML and CSS
 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**HTML and CSS** are used to structure and style webpages.
 They are the building blocks of every webpage on the internet. </p>
-Suitable for children who have some experience typing, these languages can provide a good, visual introduction to web development for those who have the patience for a little problem solving.
+Suitable for creators who have some experience typing, these languages can provide a good, visual introduction to web development for those who have the patience for a little problem solving.

 **What can you make with it?**
 Young people can make and style websites with multiple webpages.